Arthur Ramette: World War II (1939–45)

 World War II broke out in September 1939 a few days after the Molotov–Ribbentrop Pact between the Soviet Union and Germany.

 On 26 September 1939 the government dissolved the PCF.

-Ramette chaired the workers and peasants group, which replaced the communist group in the Chamber.
+After the Communist Party was dissolved by the government, the Communist group in the Chamber was replaced by the French Workers' and Peasants' Group, whose president was Ramette and general secretary was Florimond Bonte.

 On 4 October 1939 the PCF leader Maurice Thorez, who had been mobilized, deserted the army.

 Ramette drove the car that took Thorez to Belgium, from where both men made their way to Moscow.

 The communist deputies and senators lost their parliamentary immunity on 30 November 1939, and by the law of 20 January 1940 they were expelled from parliament as of 20 February 1940.

 On 4 April 1940 Ramette was found guilt of contempt of the decree that dissolved the PCF and sentenced in absentia to five years in prison and a 5,000 franc fine.

 Ramette returned to France in November 1944.

 He resumed leadership of the Fédération du Nord until 1949.

 He provided political direction to the communist daily Liberté, published in Lille, then became general director of the newspaper until 1956.